-Does your website have lots of obvious faults and usability issues?
+Does your website have lots of obvious faults and usability problems that you need to fix?
 Are you fully aware of what changes need to be made to improve the performance of your site?
 Do you lack some of the functionality that many of your competitors have on their websites?
 Have you employed a website design expert?

 These are some of the many reasons I have come across why companies don’t conduct A/B testing on their websites.
-Despite the proven benefits of A/B and multivariate testing many websites continue to make changes without the use of online experiments.
+Despite the proven benefits of A/B and multivariate testing many websites that have sufficient traffic and conversions continue to make changes without the use of online experiments.
 Let’s examine the logic behind not testing.

 This scientific approach is essential for digital marketers as I have come across many instances where a clearly inferior design from a usability perspective results in a higher conversion rate.
 Stakeholders may still want to consider improving the user experience, but unless you run a controlled test you won’t be able to quantify the true costs or benefit of such a change.

-Even if your site has low traffic or conversion rates there are still strategies that may allow you to benefit from A/B testing.
-In his article on how to test and improve your website if your traffic is too low for A/B testing Rich Page suggest setting goals that take visitors towards your primary conversion objective, such as clicks on your call to action or engagement on the page.
+Even if your site has low traffic or a tiny conversion rate there are still strategies that may allow you to benefit from A/B testing.
+In his article how to test and improve your website if your traffic is too low for A/B testing, Rich Page suggest setting goals that take visitors towards your primary conversion objective, such as clicks on your call to action or engagement on the page.

-I was asked to try to improve conversion on a mobile website with relatively low traffic.
-After reviewing the customer journeys I came up with two test ideas, one for new registrations and one for existing users.
-The first test increased first time deposits by around 50% and the second test improved revenues by 26% or over £500,000 a year.
+I was asked to improve conversion on a mobile website with relatively low traffic and small conversion rate.
+After reviewing the customer journey I came up with two test ideas, one for new registrations and one for existing users.
+The first test increased first-time deposits by around 50% and the second test improved revenues by 26% or over £500,000 a year.
 So don’t give up on your low traffic sites.

 We Understand Our Customers:

-In his brilliant book The Wisdom of Crowds: Why the Many Are Smarter Than the Few, James Surowieckie uncovers substantial evidence to show that individuals, small groups, and ‘experts’ in particular, are very poor at predictions and forecasts.
+In the book The Wisdom of Crowds, the author James Surowieckie uncovers substantial evidence to show that individuals, small groups, and ‘experts’ in particular, are very poor at predictions and forecasts.
 Large, diverse and independent thinking crowds are much better at such decisions.
 That is why A/B testing is so powerful because it also harnesses the crowd (i.e. your visitors) to tell you what works best.

 Thank you reading my post.
 If you found this useful please share with the social media icons on the page.